onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 ### Kill -9 Me

-One of our users reported an issue where a cluster had troubles recovering from a full cluster shutdown and startup.
+One of our production users reported an issue where a cluster had troubles recovering from a full cluster restart.
 We copied a [crash nemesis](https://github.com/onyx-platform/onyx-jepsen/blob/master/src/onyx_jepsen/onyx_test.clj#L123) from Jepsen's [elasticsearch](https://github.com/aphyr/jepsen/blob/master/elasticsearch/src/elasticsearch/core.clj) tests.
-This nemesis kill -9s 1-5 of the Jepsen nodes.
+This nemesis kill -9s between 1-5 of the Jepsen nodes in each nemesis event.
 We re-used the simple job tested in our first test setup.
-When all 5 of the nodes are killed, we reproduced the issue reported by our user.
+When all 5 of the nodes are killed, Jepsen reproduced the issue reported by our user.
 After reviewing the peer logs using the console dashboard, we were able to quickly discover the source of the issue and [provide a fix](https://github.com/onyx-platform/onyx/pull/526) that we had confidence in.

 ### Things we Learned

+Test your assumptions.
+We had not realised that BookKeeper would commit suicide upon losing quorum.
+This is a good practice whether you are building a distributed system or not.

 Building tests with Jepsen can take a long time and has a bit of a learning curve, however it is incredibly worthwhile.
 Our confidence in our product has